HOV cameras are being deployed to catch toll cheaters on 95, 395 and 495 Express Lanes

 “HOV violations have occurred on the Lanes since 495 first opened in 2012,” Transurban spokesman Michael McGurk said.
 The 95 Express Lanes opened in 2014, and the 395 Express Lanes opened last year.
 “As an operator, we have always worked to refine the enforcement process and correct misuse of the Flex.
 This is just the latest tool.”

 McGurk said the company began evaluating the technology a few years ago.
-Besides fixed cameras, Transurban is planning to deploy mobile versions of the technology to move it around locations, he said.
+Besides placing fixed cameras, Transurban is planning to deploy mobile versions of the technology to move it around locations, he said.

 Transurban said drivers who are found to be violating the carpool rule will receive an email informing them of their infraction and providing information on the proper use of the E-ZPass Flex.
-Frequent violators will be notified and their E-ZPass account will be charged the toll owed for the trip.
+Frequent violators will be notified, and their E-ZPass account will be charged the toll owed for the trip.